 That day, Robin settled on producing ‘clout nails’, so called because of their large heads.
 Each one could be achieved in just three to four minutes whilst demonstrating a range of blacksmithing processes involved.

 Blacksmithing today, in the Museum Forge

-Robin’s own expertise was learned locally, under Wilfred Dowson who, after the Second World War, was employing as many as twenty apprentices at ‘Kirk Forge’, developing a national reputation for fine wrought ironwork and eventually becoming a Freeman of the City of London.
+Robin’s own expertise was learned locally, under Wilfred Dowson.
+After the Second World War, Dowson had employed as many as twenty apprentices at ‘Kirk Forge’, developing a national reputation for fine wrought ironwork and eventually becoming a Freeman of the City of London.

 ‘Kirk Forge’ was one of two forges in nearby Kirkbymoorside at that time, both run by members of the Dowson family.
-Unlike ‘Ryedale Forge’ where the blacksmiths specialised as farriers, shoeing horses for members of the thriving local hunt scene, Robin was engaged with a range of creative projects.
-Consequently, he was part of the team that made the railings for Windsor Castle which surround the tomb of George VI, Prince Andrew’s grandfather.
-Robin recalled that his disappointment at not being allowed to meet the Queen, like the more senior workers, was tempered by his long conversation with Prince Andrew at Ryedale Folk Museum years later.
+Unlike ‘Ryedale Forge’, where the blacksmiths specialised as farriers, shoeing horses for members of the thriving local hunt scene, Robin was engaged with a range of creative projects.
+Consequently, he was part of the team that made the railings for Windsor Castle which surround the tomb of George VI.

 Robin returned to the Museum Forge to make another of his signature nails on his eightieth birthday.